Table of Contents

 Returns a random boolean value.

-Returns a random integer within the provided range.
+Returns a random i32 value within the provided range.

 The range lower bound is inclusive.
 The upper bound follows Range: